frit007/jspin_setup/README.md

 - You cannot move the folder after it has been generated because we have to reference scripts using absolute paths

 # WSL jSpin
-Copy spin_mix_setup.sh to a folder that does not have any spaces in its name.
+Copy spin_setup.sh to a folder that does not have any spaces in its name.
 And run
 ```
-wsl ./spin_mix_setup.sh
+wsl ./spin_setup.sh
 ```
 Click the bat script to start the jSpin